13 ways to keep a lost loved one’s memory alive

 9. Establish annual traditions

 Eat your loved one’s favorite cookies on their birthday.
-Release a balloon with a special note inside on the anniversary of your loved one’s passing or a specific date that’s significant to the two of you.
+Plan a day of reflection on the anniversary of your loved one’s passing or a specific date that’s significant to the two of you.
 The possibilities are endless, and you can be creative.

 10. Change traditions that no longer feel right